liamharper2453/MoonlightTVLauncher/README.md

 ![mmc_rcCqr10yOl](https://user-images.githubusercontent.com/25060863/213506222-58df13db-7979-4e3b-8f84-fa0b7470bf77.gif)

-If you combine this with Wake-on-Lan for your TV It means you can start your Moonlight session without any remotes other than your game controller and you don't have to even go and turn your PC on!
+If you combine this with Wake-on-Lan for your TV it means just by turning your game controller on you can start your PC, TV and your Moonlight stream!

 # Credits
  - [ares-cli](https://github.com/webosose/ares-cli) for providing the wrapper for the WebOS api's